Computational-Cognitive-Musicology-Lab/CoCoPops/Billboard/README.md

 This Billboard subset includes harmonic and melodic transcriptions of popular songs which charted on Billboard Hot 100 list between 1959 and 1991.
 This dataset is based off an existing dataset of 739 harmonic annotations created at McGill University in the period 2010-2012: the [McGill Billboard Project]("https://ddmal.music.mcgill.ca/research/The_McGill_Billboard_Project_(Chord_Analysis_Dataset)/").
 We have (as of now) added melodic transcriptions to 214 of these transcriptions and human arousal/valence ratings to 100.
-We've also made a number of other edits, fixes, and modifications ot the McGill data.
+We've also made a number of other edits, fixes, and modifications to the McGill data.
 The dataset is encoded in a [humdrum format](humdrum.org).

 This project started at Ohio State, led by Hubert Gauvin, Claire Arthur, and Nat Condit-Schultz, with the help of Gary Yim and Dana Devlieger.